 Matthew Tomkinson (b.
 1989) is a writer, composer, and researcher based in Vancouver.

-He is currently a SSHRC Postdoctoral Fellow in CENES at the University of British Columbia, where he is developing a book project titled Adapting Schreber: From Memoir to Media and Beyond (McGill-Queen’s University Press, 2026).
+He recently completed a two-year SSHRC Postdoctoral Fellowship in CENES at the University of British Columbia, where he developed a book project titled Adapting Schreber: From Memoir to Multimedia and Beyond (McGill-Queen’s University Press, 2027).
 The book assembles an archive of multimedia adaptations based on Daniel Paul Schreber’s Memoirs of My Nervous Illness (1903).

 He holds a PhD from UBC Theatre Studies, specializing in sound and disability arts.
 His first monograph, Sound and Sense in Contemporary Theatre: Mad Auralities (Palgrave Macmillan, 2025), examines auditory representations of mental health differences.
-His academic articles have appeared, or are forthcoming, with Oxford University Press, Bloomsbury Publishing, Anthem Press, The Soundtrack, Sonic Scope, Sounding Out!, and others.
+His academic articles have appeared, or are forthcoming, with Oxford University Press, Bloomsbury Publishing, Anthem Press, The Soundtrack, Sonic Scope, and Sounding Out.

 Working across text, performance, installation, and sound, his artistic practice centres around formalist experimentation, constraint-based composition, and the resonances between disability aesthetics, mad poetics, and perceptual anomalies.